wangjiezhe/awesome-stars/README.md

 - [docker_practice](https://github.com/yeasy/docker_practice) - Learn and understand Docker, with real DevOps practice!
 - [JSON.sh](https://github.com/dominictarr/JSON.sh) - a pipeable JSON parser written in Bash
 - [bash2048](https://github.com/mydzor/bash2048) - Bash implementation of 2048 game
-- [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) - A delightful community-driven framework for managing your zsh configuration.
+- [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) - A delightful community-driven (with 1,000+ contributors) framework for managing your zsh configuration.
 Includes 200+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 - [kwplayer-packages](https://github.com/LiuLang/kwplayer-packages) - kwplayer的安装包

 ## Swift